ggggggg876/NWG-Exposed/README.md

 The White People's Press focuses on non-political content, which isn't inherently bad, but it is notable that it matches NWG's dismissal of political action.
 Not much is known about the editor-in-chief Tony Vermont other than the fact that his only public appearance was on NWG’s [podcast](https://www.spreaker.com/user/nowhiteguilt/tap-after-hours-no-white-guilt-the-great_1).
 It seems very apparent that NWG and his circle have an enormous amount of influence at The White People's Press if they don’t outright control it.

-It is without a doubt that the NWG community sees The White People's Press as a vehicle for thier messaging as shown in NWG inner circle Final Blossom's [timeline video](https://odysee.com/@Finalblossom:3/Go-Free-Community---Brief-Timeline:8) mentioned earlier and her [video on her vision for the future](https://odysee.com/@Finalblossom:3/Predictions-for-Westernkind:f) of White Wellbeing.
+It is without a doubt that the NWG community sees The White People's Press as a vehicle for their messaging as shown in NWG inner circle Final Blossom's [timeline video](https://odysee.com/@Finalblossom:3/Go-Free-Community---Brief-Timeline:8) mentioned earlier and her [video on her vision for the future](https://odysee.com/@Finalblossom:3/Predictions-for-Westernkind:f) of White Wellbeing.

 ### The NWG Network - School of the West